NASCAR: Logano crew member suspended for tackling Hamlin

 CHARLOTTE, N.C.
-(AP) — NASCAR on Monday suspended a member of Joey Logano’s crew for one race after the tire specialist dragged Denny Hamlin to the ground in a chaotic scuffle between the rival drivers.
+(AP) — NASCAR suspended a member of Joey Logano’s crew Monday for this weekend’s race at Texas after the tire specialist dragged Denny Hamlin to the ground in a chaotic scuffle between the rival drivers.

 Dave Nichols Jr. horse-collared Hamlin and pulled him to the pavement after Sunday’s race at Martinsville Speedway in Virginia.
 Hamlin and Logano had been discussing an on-track incident that suddenly flared into a confrontation.